Why are men still writing the policies and laws that affect women?

 As Labour MP Stella Creasy says, “It’s not about just getting women elected.
 It’s about staying, being heard, and not having to shrink to be taken seriously.”

-So what is standing in women’s way?
+So, what is standing in the way of women?

 • Online abuse and harassment disproportionately target women in politics, driving many away.